Skip to main content

 • retry metadata (max retries, current retry count, last retry time)

-1. register an upload
+register an upload

-2. get presigned urls for x mb chunks
+get presigned urls for x mb chunks

-3. upload/post each chunk on the presigned s3 url
+upload/post each chunk on the presigned s3 url

-4. tell the backend the upload is complete with the part ids
+tell the backend the upload is complete with the part ids

 queue processing: why only upload one file at a time

-once the upload lifecycle became db driven and resumable, the next logical step was to figure out how to schedule the work.
+once the upload lifecycle became db-driven and resumable, the next logical step was to figure out how to schedule the work.

-at first, it might seem tempting to upload multple files simultaneously. but that introduces a lot of complexity and edge cases.
+at first, it might seem tempting to upload multiple files simultaneously. but that introduces a lot of complexity and edge cases. so intentionally, we only upload one file at a time but upload multiple chunks in parallel.

 why not upload multiple files simultaneously?